Tyrannotitan

+Tyrannotitan (/tᵻˌrænəˈtaɪtən/; lit. 'tyrant titan') is a genus of large theropod dinosaur belonging to the carcharodontosaurid family.
+It is known from a single species, T. chubutensis, which lived during the Albian stage of the Early Cretaceous period in what is now Argentina.
+Tyrannotitan is considered to share a close relationship with other prominent South American carcharodontosaurids such as Giganotosaurus and Mapusaurus.
+Unlike its relatives, it was bulkier and more robust.
+This taxon is known from two specimens, both of which are highly incomplete.

 Discovery and species

 Tyrannotitan chubutensis was described by Fernando E. Novas, Silvina de Valais, Pat Vickers-Rich, and Tom Rich in 2005.
 The fossils were found at La Juanita Farm, 28 km northeast of Paso de Indios, Chubut Province, Argentina.
-They are believed to have been from the Cerro Castaño Member, Cerro Barcino Formation (Aptian stage).
+They are believed to have been from the Cerro Castaño Member, Cerro Barcino Formation (Albian stage).

 The holotype material was designated MPEF-PV 1156 and included partial dentaries, teeth, back vertebrae 3–8 and 11–14, proximal tail vertebrae, ribs and chevrons, a fragmentary scapulocoracoid, humerus, ulna, partial ilium, a nearly complete femur, fibula, and left metatarsal 2.
 Additional material (designated MPEF-PV 1157) included jugals, a right dentary, teeth, atlas vertebra, neck vertebra (?)
 9, back vertebrae (?)7, 10, 13, fused sacral centra (5 total), an assortment of distal caudals, ribs, the right femur, a fragmentary left metatarsal 2, pedal phalanges 2-1, 2–2, and 3-3.